calimero-network/calimero-sdk-js/docs/getting-started.md

 ### Runtime Errors

-If your contract fails at runtime:
+If your service fails at runtime:
 1. Check logs with `meroctl logs`
 2. Verify host functions are available
 3. Ensure proper error handling in your code